Jeon Tae-il: Immediate reactions

 Jeon's suicide prompted the formation of several labor unions, including the Clothing Workers' Union in the Peace Market.

 The boss of a company in the Peace Market said he was worried about being investigated because of Jeon's death.
 The boss later said, "If Jeon Tae-il had worked at our factory, it would have been a really big problem."
 Some workers were cynical about Jeon's death, commenting that it "would not make any changes to workers' rights".
 At that time, some workers who did not receive a proper education did not care about Jeon's death.

+Labor Office head Lee Seung-taek visited Jeon's family and ordered the three markets to provide Sunday holidays, wage increases, an eight-hour workday, and overtime pay for the 27,000 tailors employed there.

 Jeon's death had a large social impact.
 On 16 November, more than 100 law students at Seoul National University claimed to have received his body and performed a funeral.
 Nationally, more than 400 students began indefinite fasting protests.
 On 20 November, students from universities such as Seoul National University, Sungkyunkwan University, and Ewha Women's University gathered at Seoul National University Law School to hold a memorial ceremony for Jeon, as well as a protest.
 Korea University and Yonsei University students also participated in the rally.
 After the protests, Seoul National University issued an indefinite suspension of operations, but Seoul National University students continued to engage in vigils.

 On 22 November, about 40 university students at Saemoonan Church held a fasting prayer for the Atonement, saying that society was responsible for the death of Jeon and that they are also co-conspirators.
 On 23 November, Protestant and Catholic Christians jointly held a memorial service for Jeon.

 Kim Dae-jung, a presidential candidate of the New Democratic Party, pledged at a press conference on 23 January 1971 that as president he would "implement the spirit of Jeon Tae-il".

 Family

-The 2012 documentary film Mother tells the story of Jeon's mother, Lee So-Sun.
+The 2012 documentary film Mother tells the story of Jeon's mother, Lee So-sun.
 Jeon's mother Lee So-sun has been called the "mother of workers" for her devotion to the Cheonggyecheon union and South Korea's labor movement until her death.

 In April 2012, his younger sister Jeon Soon-ok was elected to the National Assembly as a member of the Democratic United Party.